Gunpla Build - Zaku II Revive (final)

 In other news, the model comes with two trigger finger hands, so you can dual wield if you wish:

 In the end, the only weapon that was easy to work with was the Heat Hawk.
-It is the only weapon that slots into the regular, non trigger-finger closed fist, and once it is there, it stays in place:
+It is the only one that slots into the regular, non trigger-finger closed fist, and once it is there, it stays in place:

 Breaking Stuff